matthewbdwyer/tipc-passes/README.md

 Since `opt` writes the transformed bitcode file to output you need to either pipe the result to `/dev/null`, as above, or use the `-o <filename>` option to redirect it to a file.

-There are four passes in this project:
+There are five passes in this project:
   1. `funvisitpass` : the simplest imaginable `FunctionPass`; `passname` is `fvpass`
   2. `printinstpass` : a function pass that identifies a subset of instructions that are relevant for TIP programs; `passname` is `pipass`
+  3. `instcountpass` : a function pass that prints the number instructions for each function; `passname` is `icpass`
-  3. `userspass` : an extension of `printinstpass` that prints the users of an instruction; `passname` is `userspass`
+  4. `userspass` : an extension of `printinstpass` that prints the users of an instruction; `passname` is `userspass`
-  4. `intervalrangepass` : a skeletal interval range analysis pass that depends on the program being converted to SSA form, so you need to add the `-mem2reg` option to the `opt` command line; `passname` is `irpass`
+  5. `intervalrangepass` : a skeletal interval range analysis pass that depends on the program being converted to SSA form, so you need to add the `-mem2reg` option to the `opt` command line; `passname` is `irpass`

 ## Limitations